 - Let as much natural light come into rooms as possible.
 A significant number of felines enjoy watching the view outside from the safety of indoors.

 - Believe it or not, soft or classical music can calm down a nervous cat.
-That said, I discovered my cat adored the song Invisible Touch by Genesis!

 Final Thoughts on CBD Oil for Cats

 To date, most of the research surrounding CBD oil for pets revolves around dogs.
 As a result, we don’t yet know how it benefits cats.
-However, cats have an ECS, so logically, the compound acts similarly as it does when used by a human.
+However, cats have an ECS, so logically, the compound acts similarly as it does when used by humans.
 The quality of all CBD products varies significantly, so make sure you choose a reputable CBD brand.